A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 Accelerated depreciation.
 See depreciation.

 Adjusted Gross Income (AGI).
 A measure of income used to determine a tax filing unit’s tax liability.
-AGI excludes certain types of income received (such as municipal bond interest, most Social Security income, and some alimony) and some expenses are deducted from AGI (such as IRA deductions, some educational expenses, health insurance premiums for self-employed).
+AGI excludes certain types of income received (such as municipal bond interest, most Social Security income, and some alimony) while some expenses are deducted from AGI (such as Individual Retirement Account deductions, some educational expenses, and health insurance premiums for the self-employed).
 (See also Taxable income.)

 Affordable Care Act (ACA).
 See Patient Protection and Affordable Care Act (PPACA).

 Alternative minimum tax (AMT).
-The individual alternative minimum tax applies an alternative tax rate schedule to an expanded measure of taxable income and, if the resulting “tentative AMT” exceeds ordinary income tax, the difference is added to tax liability.
+The individual alternative minimum tax applies an alternative tax rate schedule to an expanded measure of taxable income and, if the resulting “tentative AMT” exceeds ordinary income tax, the difference is added to the filer’s tax liability.
 The TCJA limited or repealed many middle-class AMT “preference items” and raised the AMT exemption, but only through 2025.
 The TCJA eliminated a parallel corporate alternative minimum tax.
+The Inflation Reduction Act (IRA) of 2022 introduced a new minimum tax on financial statement income of the largest US corporations.

 Appropriation.
 Money a state or federal legislature designates for a specific purpose.

 Automatic stabilizers.
-Features of government tax and transfer systems that temper the economy when it overheats and provide economic stimulus when the economy slumps, without direct intervention by policymakers.
+Features of government tax and transfer systems that provide less fiscal stimulus (higher taxes and reduced transfers) when the economy overheats and more fiscal stimulus when the economy slumps, without direct intervention by policymakers.

 B